"We Studied Our Way Out of the Seventh-day Adventist Church"

 What is the Seal of God? by Robert Sanders

-1. Ellen G. White, "The Signs of the Times", February 6, 1879, paragraph 15.
+1. Ellen G. White, "The Signs of the Times", February 6, 1879, para.
+15.

-2. Ellen G. White, The Great Controversy (1888), page 453.
+2. Ellen G. White, The Great Controversy (1888), 453.

-3. Ellen G. White, Patriarchs and Prophets (1890), page 80.
+3. Ellen G. White, Patriarchs and Prophets (1890), 80.

 4. Ellen White, Present Truth, Jan.
 31, 1849.

-5. Ellen White, Selected Messages Book 3, p.
-423.
+5. Ellen White, Selected Messages Book 3, 423.

 6. Ellen White, Review & Herald, April 23, 1901.
-Mrs. White also wrote the following: "The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath, the Lord's memorial of creation" (Testimonies for the Church, vol. 8, p.
-117).
-Also: "...Too late they see that the Sabbath of the fourth commandment is the seal of the living God" (The Great Controversy, p.
-640).
+Mrs. White also wrote the following: "The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath, the Lord's memorial of creation" (Testimonies for the Church, vol. 8, 117).
+Also: "...Too late they see that the Sabbath of the fourth commandment is the seal of the living God" (The Great Controversy, 640).

 7. Sydney Cleveland, "Sabbath Facts", http://www.christiancommunitychurch.us/sabfacts.html.